piiano/vault-code-samples-getting-started/README.md

 This repository contains code samples for connecting to Piiano Vault using SDKs that are auto generated from the Vault's openapi.yaml file.
 The repository is organized with a folder per language.
 In each language you will find several samples, including an implementation of the https://piiano.com/docs/guides/get-started flow that is based there on the Piiano Vault CLI.

+For Java, we have included additional test examples of how to work with tokens.

 ## Usage

 Run Piiano Vault.
 The simplest way is using the pvault-dev flavor as explained here: https://piiano.com/docs/guides/get-started#install-piiano-vault